aslikoturoglu/DSA210-Term-Project/README.md

 My project is trying to find answers to
   - Does socioeconomic level of people have an impact on obesity?
   - Does the region have impact on people who are facing obesity?
+  - Does the distance to sea affecting people on socioeconomic levels?
+  - Does the distance to sea affecting people on facing obesity?

 ## Project Goal and Plan
 I will create grades for socioeconomic levels based on regions, then I will make a correlation between socioeconomic level and obesity level.
 So that, I can see how are they correlated.
 Additionally, I will search the hypothesis that regions' impact on obesity with comparing the datas that I will be working on.